-Since our inception in 1982, we have expanded from a single facility in Vallejo, California to an integrated network of facilities located in the U.S., Canada, the U.K., the U.A.E., Oman, Bahrain, Brazil, Germany, the Republic of Ireland, Spain and India.
-In Germany and Spain, we also provide online vehicle remarketing services.
-We are able to offer integrated services to our vehicle sellers, which allow us to respond to the needs of our sellers and members with maximum efficiency.
+Since our inception in 1982, we have expanded from a single facility in Vallejo, California to an integrated network of facilities located in the U.S., Canada, the U.K., Brazil, the Republic of Ireland, Germany, Finland, the U.A.E., Oman, Bahrain, and Spain.
+In Germany and Spain, we also derive revenue from listing vehicles on behalf of insurance companies and insurance experts to determine the vehicle's residual value and/or to facilitate a sale for the insured.
+We offer integrated services to our vehicle sellers, which allow us to respond to the needs of our sellers and members with maximum efficiency.
 Our coverage provides our sellers with key advantages, including:

-- attractiveness and efficiency to buyers, leading to enhanced selling prices for vehicles; - a reduction in administrative time and effort; - a reduction in overall vehicle towing costs; - convenient local facilities; - improved access to buyers throughout the world; - a prompt response in the event of a natural disaster or other catastrophe; and - consistency in products and services.
+- attractiveness and efficiency to buyers, leading to enhanced selling prices for vehicles; - a reduction in administrative time and effort; - a reduction in overall vehicle transportation costs; - convenient local facilities; - improved access to buyers throughout the world; - a prompt response in the event of a natural disaster or other catastrophe; and - consistency in products and services.